brave-simpletons/tooling-for-developers/scoop/README.md

 In the program you can use "powershell.exe" and in the arguments you will need to put something like "-ExecutionPolicy Bypass -File `PathToThisRepoWithoutSpaces`\scoop\updateScoop.ps1", where `PathToThisRepoWithoutSpaces` must be this actual repo or elsewhere if you copy or linked the ps1 elsewhere

 It will run at the desired triggers that you'll configure it...
-(I recommend terminate the action if run after 30min.)
+(It's recommended to terminate the action if it runs more than 30min.)